emily0906/emily0906.github.io/README.md

     * Second case, your Github page might need extra time to active
     * You don't have Github pro account and set your repository as private
 * **Why do I have to use Jekyll theme on Github setting ?**
-  * You don't have to use Jekyll that Github offer, you can build your own Jekyll them if you have knowledge about HTML and CSS.
-However, Jekyll theme setting in Github is the easiest way to change theme for your Github without code.
+  * You don't have to use Jekyll that Github offer, you can build your own Jekyll theme if you have knowledge about HTML and CSS.
+However, Jekyll theme setting in Github is the easiest way to change theme for your Github Pages without code.